Destinations for guided fly fishing trips with Baiocchi’s Troutfitters

 Small Creeks Fly Fishing

-Small creeks are littered throughout Plumas, Lassen, and Tahoe National Forests, and Jon offers trips for the hardiest of anglers who look for complete solitude, unbound beauty, and wild trout.
+Small creeks are littered throughout the Northern Sierra and Jon offers exclusive fly fishing trips for the hardiest of anglers who look for complete solitude, unbound beauty, and small wild trout.
 These trips require hiking around tough terrain, but the experience is one you will savor for years.
-The creeks are best in the summer when the water temps still flow cold, while lower elevation lakes and rivers are too warm for good trout fishing.
-Eager wild trout and dry flies in a remote setting sets the stage for these trips.